DC INFORMATION

 DOES THE DC LEASH LAW APPLY TO FEDERAL SPACES LIKE LINCOLN PARK, THE CAPITOL GROUNDS, OR NATIONAL MALL?

 YES.
-All dogs are required to be on a leash in DC whether on city public space (sidewalks, city parks, etc.) or federal space like Lincoln Park, the U.S. Capitol grounds, the National Mall, the U.S. National Arboretum.
+All dogs are required to be on a leash in DC whether on city public space (sidewalks, city parks, etc.) or federal space like Lincoln Park, the U.S. Capitol grounds, the National Mall, and the U.S. National Arboretum.
 U.S. Park Police and other federal law enforcement enforce leash laws on federal land and can issue federal citations for violations.